mokandev/library-api/library-api/README.md

 1. Clone the repository
 2. Install dependencies with command `npm install`
-3. Run the command `npm run dev`.
+3. Run the command `npm run setup`.
 It will:
    1. Create the .env file
    2. Run docker compose up to setup database
    3. Run the migrations
    4. Seed the database
+4. Then run the command `npm run dev`